benjaminrall/advent-of-code-2015/README.md

 # Advent of Code 2015 🎄

-This repository contains my Python solutions for the [Advent of Code 2015](https://adventofcode.com/2015) programming challenges.
+This repository contains my Python solutions for the [Advent of Code 2015](https://adventofcode.com/2015) programming puzzles.

 ## Running the solutions